-Sparebanken Sor relies predominantly on stable income from lending, with net interest income representing around 80% of its revenues, constraining its earnings diversification.
-The bank reported an annualised net interest income to average assets of around 1.6% in March 2020, marginally up from 1.5% in 2019 and 2018.
-Looking ahead over the next 12-18 months, we expect the bank to experience margin pressure, lower loan growth (4.5% year-on-year as of March 2020) and earnings diversification will remain limited.
-However, the bank's relatively cost efficient structure and set-up, despite spending on digitalisation and channel interaction, should continue to support its core pre-provision income and bottom-line during the time of stress.
+Sparebanken Sor relies predominantly on stable income from lending, with net interest income representing around 81% of its revenues, constraining its earnings diversification.
+The bank reported an annualised net interest margin of 1.75% for retail loans and 2.36% for corporate loans in September 2020, down from 2.15% and 2.49% respectively the year before.
+Looking ahead over the next 12-18 months, we expect the bank to continue experiencing some margin pressure counterbalanced by higher loan growth (4.6% year-on-year as of September 2020), while earnings diversification will likely remain limited.

+However, the bank's cost efficient structure and set-up, despite spending on digitalisation and channel interaction, should continue to support its core pre-provision income and bottom-line during times of stress.
+The bank has reported a cost-to-income ratio of 39.2% (excluding net income from financial instruments), in line with the reported ratio as of 2019 and below its 42% target.

-Adequate capital levels with a strong leverage ratio
+Strong capital levels with a robust leverage ratio

 In response to the global coronavirus outbreak and resulting economic stress, the Norwegian FSA has revised banks' capital requirements during the first quarter of 2020.
-Accordingly, the countercyclical capital buffer requirement has been lowered by 150 basis points to allow more flexibility, while banks were requested to reconsider their dividend payments for 2019.
-In line with many Norwegian banks, Sparebanken Sor has increased its capital ratios by postponing any dividend payments until a final decision is taken sometime in October 2020.
+Accordingly, the countercyclical capital buffer requirement was lowered by 150 basis points to allow more flexibility, while banks were requested to reconsider their dividend payments for 2019.
+In line with many Norwegian banks, Sparebanken Sor has increased its capital ratios by postponing any dividend payments until a later stage.
+If the circumstances allow, the bank's Board of Directors will convene an extraordinary Board of Trustees meeting to consider the distribution of dividends.

-Sparebanken Sor's capitalisation is sound relative to its risk profile with a CET1 ratio of 15.6% as of March 2020.
-The bank's reported CET1 ratio is well above its regulatory minimum of 13% and above its target of 15.3%.

-Concurrently, Sparebanken Sor's total regulatory capital ratio stood at 20% and its Tier 1 ratio at 17.5% as of March 2020, compared to 18.5% and 16.4% as of March 2019 respectively.
-We note that the bank is the only one of the large regional banks in Norway that still applies the standard method in its risk-weights assets (RWAs) calculations.
-Accordingly it had one of the highest leverage ratios among

-Norwegian savings banks at 9.3% in December 2019, although down to 8.9% in March 2020.
-The bank's objective is to submit the application to use the Internal Ratings-based (IRB) foundation approach to the Financial Supervisory Authority before 2022, in advance of the implementation of the increased systemic risk buffer requirement.
+Sparebanken Sor's capitalisation is sound relative to its risk profile with a CET1 ratio of 15.7% as of September 2020, well above its regulatory minimum of 13% and above its target of 15.3%.
+Concurrently, Sparebanken Sor's total regulatory capital ratio was 19.6% and its Tier 1 ratio at 17.5% as of September 2020, compared to 18.7% and 16.6% as of September 2019 respectively.
+We note that the bank is the only one of the large regional banks in Norway that still applies the standard method in its risk-weighted assets (RWAs) calculations.
+Accordingly it has one of the highest RWAs-density and leverage ratios among Norwegian savings banks at 8.8% in September 2020, although down from 9.3% in December 2019.
+The bank's is currently in the process to apply to the Financial Supervisory Authority for an approval to use the Internal Ratings-based (IRB) approach to calculate RWAs.
+However, timing of the implementation is uncertain due to the complexity of the process.